Pickles by Brian Crane for March 20, 2020

 25. Photo

-6foot6 over 4 years ago
+6foot6 almost 5 years ago

 I ran in to a bit of a problem with the whole go paperless deal. when I had to provide my bank statments for our home loan. we discovered that I could only print up statments of my savings account.
 Because the bank set the whole account up under my wifes name. when she logged in, she was unable to add my user account to her account because it was not associcated with either of the bank accounts.
 Yet I could see our account just fine when I logged in. the people at the bank kept telling us it was impossible for that kind of situation to occur. until we actually showed them.
 SO! what was the banks solution?
 Close down all the accounts and open up a whole new bank account.
 (Roll eyes) new checks, new cards, service fees for closing down accounts.
 Service fees for opening accounts.
 WE ended our account with that bank and went to a credit union. no fees to open an account and we both have full control. they even provided 5 check books free of charge.
 NO MORE RED STAGE COACH COMPANY!!!!